Upon receipt of the letter requesting admission, the applicant will be sent an admission kit for completion.

 Initial On-site Laboratory Review

-An initial on-site laboratory review will be conducted by TSS personnel after the known and unknown samples have been successfully analyzed for aflatoxin.
+An initial on-site laboratory review will be conducted by LATD personnel after the known and unknown samples have been successfully analyzed for aflatoxin.
 The review will include the following:

 1. A Review of the Analytical Process; The analysis of almond samples will be observed in its entirety for adherence to official methodology and for analytical technique.
 Once a laboratory has been approved for a particular method, subsequent modifications cannot be made to the method.